rudil24/draftballs/README.md

 - [ x ] 6.
 Improve analytics (as user enters teamBalls, auto-update % of total balls.)
 - [ ] 7.
 Also look at installing probability column(s) on reveal.
 Probability of being picked when they did, and probability of NOT being picked UNTIL they did (not a statistician will probably need AI here to help).
 SHELVED FOR NOW, look/feel more important, overall % is good enough from previous step.
 - [ ] 8.
 Improve UI/UX with color/typography/theming/responsive design improvements
+    * single sans-serif font (poppins?)
+    * light mode in pick side too
+    * glow in dark from https://mui.com/material-ui/getting-started/templates/marketing-page/
+    * my palette
+    * no gray balls (we'll use gray when we pull them before reveal)
 - [ ] 9.
 DEPLOY v0.5, test with actual users

 ## Reflection